RisedSky/discordPandaJS/README.md

 ## discordPandaJS

-A big thanks to the bêta-tester :
+A big thanks to the bêta-testers, the list is on our discord server.
-Skelever, Sloper39, NizZ_FR

 ## If you want to contribute to the project